-The duration of action depends on the dermal filler used (and the particular treatment area) - typically they can last between 9 to 18 months (and sometimes longer if a larger volume has been used).
+The duration of action depends on the dermal filler used (and the particular treatment area) - typically the volume effect can last between 9 to 18 months (and sometimes longer if a larger volume has been used).
 There is also a range of longevity in different people as some patients break down the filler much faster (or slower) than others.

-You will notice that your treated areas will start losing volume moving and gradually return to their pre-treatment appearance (assuming your body weight does not change too much).
+You will notice that your treated areas will start losing volume moving and gradually return to their pre-treatment appearance (assuming your body weight does not change too much) over time.
 Ideally, we would advise retreating before full volume depletion occurs as this is best for maintaining the effect.

 Can I receive (or continue to receive) dermal filler injections during pregnancy?

 We do not recommend treatment during pregnancy or while breast-feeding.

 The major advantage of the most popular dermal fillers is that the effect can be reversed.